Skip to main content

-The billava community follows the endogamous and exogamous system of marriage, like any other Hindu community/castes, there are a number of baris among the Billava (click here for billava (poojary) baries , generally the marriage is performed in boy's place.
-A shed would be constructed in the front of the house.
-He would place two Chairs place for the bride and bridge grooms to sit.
-After tying mangalasutra the couples walk out Saptapadi.
+The Billava community follows the endogamous and exogamous system of marriage, like any other Hindu community/caste.
+There are several baris among the Billava (click here for Billava (Poojary) baries.
+Generally, the marriage is performed in the boy's place.
+A shed would be constructed in front of the house.
+He would place two chairs for the bride and the bridegroom to sit.
+After tying the mangalasutra, the couples walk out Saptapadi.

 The Billava community, predominantly found in Karnataka and Kerala, follows a unique marriage system known as the "Bari" system.